davidokani/79chops/README.md

-# Getting Started with Create React App

-This project was a Capstone Project given to REACT DEVELOPER PATH GROUP 79
+# This project was a Capstone Project given to REACT DEVELOPER PATH GROUP 79

-# To Contribute to this project, follow this steps:
+## To Contribute to this project, follow this steps:

 ## Clone the project: